wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### substituted

-10.&emsp;Charity is a way of looking at another as if the other had already gone far beyond the other’s actual accomplishments in time.
+10. Charity is a way of looking at another as if the other had already gone far beyond the other’s actual accomplishments in time.
 ²Since the other’s own thinking is faulty the other cannot see the Atonement for the other’s self, or the other would have no need of charity.
 3The charity that is accorded the other is both an acknowledgment that the other needs help, and a recognition that the other will accept help.
 ⁴The perception that the other needs and will accept help, clearly implies the perceptions’s dependence on time, making it apparent that charity still lies within the limitations of this world.